thaiphan/magento2-s3/README.md

 No, the S3 extension only syncs across the media folder.
 You will need to find an alternative solution to store your log files.

+### Magento is still loading images from the file system!
+What went wrong?

+The S3 extension is built on top of the database file storage, which will re-download files back onto the file system as part of a caching mechanism.
+Magento will then use this cached version of the image instead of using S3.

+If you have enabled S3 integration then you can safely delete the images off your file system **(although please take a backup just in case)**.
+If you want Magento to not download files to the file system, you can configure your static media URL to point to S3 or CloudFront.

 ### We did something wrong and all our images are gone!
 Can you restore it?

 I recommend taking a backup of your media files when switching file storage systems.
 Unfortunately, there's nothing I can do if you somehow accidentally delete them.